Uniform Asymptotic Inference and the Bootstrap After Model Selection: Introduction

 \subsection{Related work}

-A recent paper by \citet{tian2015} is very related to our work here.
+A recent paper by \citet{tian2017asymptotics} is very related to our work here.
 These authors examine the asymptotic distribution of the TG statistic under nonnormal errors.
 Their main result proves that the TG statistic is asymptotically pivotal, under some restrictions on the model selection events in question.
-We view their work as providing a complementary perspective to our own: they consider a setting in which the dimension $d$ grows, but place regularity conditions on the selected models; we adopt a more basic setting with $d$ fixed, but prove stronger uniformly valid convergence results for the TG pivot, free of regularity conditions.
+We view their work as providing a complementary perspective to our own: they consider a setting where the dimension $d$ grows, but place strong regularity conditions on the selected models; we adopt a more basic setting with $d$ fixed, and prove more broad uniformly valid convergence results for the TG pivot, free of regularity conditions.

-In a sequence of papers, \citet{lp2003,lp2006,lp2008} prove that in a classical regression setting, it is impossible to find the distribution of a post-selection estimator of the underlying coefficients, even asymptotically.
-Specifically, they prove for an estimate \smash{$\hbeta$} of some underlying coefficient vector \smash{$\beta_0$}, the usual pivot \smash{$Q_n = \sqrt{n}(\hbeta-\beta_0)$} cannot be used for inference after model selection.
-Though $Q_n$, once appropriately scaled, is pivotal (or at least asymptotically pivotal), this is no longer true in the presence of selection, even if the dimension $d$ is fixed and the sample size $n$ approaches $\infty$.
+In a sequence of papers, \citet{leeb2003finite,leeb2006canone,leeb2008canone} prove that in a classical regression setting, it is impossible to find the distribution of a post-selection estimator of the underlying coefficients, even asymptotically.
+Specifically, they prove for an estimate \smash{$\hbeta$} of some underlying coefficient vector \smash{$\beta_0$}, any quantity of the form \smash{$Q_n = \sqrt{n}A(\hbeta-\beta_0)$}, for a linear transform $A$, cannot be used for inference after model selection.
+Though $Q_n$ can be made to be pivotal or at least asymptotically pivotal (once $A$ is chosen once appropriately), this is no longer true in the presence of selection, even if the dimension $d$ is fixed and the sample size $n$ approaches $\infty$.
 Furthermore, they show that there is no uniformly consistent estimate of the distribution of $Q_n$ (either conditionally or unconditionally), which makes $Q_n$ unsuitable for inference.
 This fact is essentially a manifestation of the well-known Hodges phenomenon.
-The selective pivotal framework, and hence the perspective of our paper, avoids this problem for the following reason: this method is does not claim (nor attempt) to estimate the distribution of $Q_n$ whatsoever, and makes inferences based on an entirely different pivotal quantity that is constructed via a clever conditioning scheme.
+The selective pivotal inference framework, and hence our paper, circumvents this problem as we do not claim (nor attempt) to estimate the distribution of $Q_n$, and instead make inferences using an entirely different pivot that is constructed via a careful conditioning scheme.